miryarik/color-wars/README.md

 - Minimal UI
 - Basic game logic implemented

-## How to Play
-1. Open the game link
-2. Wait for automatic matchmaking
-3. Take turns placing tiles
-4. Watch your chain reactions unfold!

 ## Future Roadmap
 - Support for more than 2 players
 - Enhanced UI